urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/1-arvo.md

 - `sys`: Kernel files and standard library.
 Only the `%base` desk has this directory, it's omitted entirely in all other desks.
 - `ted`: Threads.
 - `tests`: Unit tests, to be run by the `%test` thread.
-This is often omitted.
+This is often omitted in distributed desks.

 This directory hierarchy is not strictly enforced, but most tools expect things to be in their right place.
 Any of these folders can be omitted if they'd